fusaa/teq_craw/README.md

 # Misc

-Dependencies can be found in 'requirements.txt', and credentials can be set in the keys.py file.
-For guidance, check 'keys_template.py'.
+Dependencies are in requirements.txt, and credentials can be set in the keys.py file.
+For guidance, please check keys_template.py.

 This is an ETL solution, from collection to visualization.
 It's designed to be modular, allowing for easy expansion or modification to suit different requirements or integrate additional data sources.